Enterprise-CMCS/macpro-quickstart-serverless/services/ui-src/README.md

 ## Session Timeouts

-To follow the CMS Acceptable Risk Safeguards(ARS) controls `AC-11 Idle Session Timeout` and `AC-12(03) Timeout Warning Message`, this service uses the (`react-idle-timer`)[https://idletimer.dev/] package to implement an idle timer.
-The idle timer is defined as a React component that is child of the `App` component and accepts the following props:
+To follow the CMS Acceptable Risk Safeguards(ARS) controls `AC-11 Idle Session Timeout` and `AC-12(03) Timeout Warning Message`, this service uses the [`react-idle-timer`](https://idletimer.dev/) package to implement an idle timer.
+The idle timer is defined as a React component that is a child of the `App` component and accepts the following props:

 - `handleLogout` (function): the function that performs session logout of the current user
 - `timeout` (number): the amount of idle time after which the 'Session Timeout' warning prompt will be displayed.
 Defaults to 15 minutes, as defined by AC-11.